Untitled (detail), Helen James 2007

 Tim Jarvis said “I’m honoured and excited to be receiving the Jim Bettison and Helen James Award to support making a documentary about 25zero.
 It’s a game changer for the project but also a massive shot in the arm for me personally knowing it represents recognition of my ongoing work in the climate change field.
 It simply couldn’t happen with the support of awards such as the Bettison James and I’m incredibly grateful for the support.”

-Greg Mackie OAM has had a long association with the arts and cultural life of South Australia, serving on the boards of many arts organisations, including FEAST Festival, the Adelaide Festival Centre Trust and the Libraries Board of SA and more recently, the Ngeringa Arts Trust.
+Greg Mackie has had a long association with the arts and cultural life of South Australia, serving on the boards of many arts organisations, including FEAST Festival, the Adelaide Festival Centre Trust and the Libraries Board of SA and more recently, the Ngeringa Arts Trust.

 Following a decade with Adelaide Writers’ Week, and entrepreneurial cultural activity, Mr Mackie founded the biennial Adelaide Festival of Ideas.
 From 2004 he went on to successfully lead Arts SA and later as Deputy Chief Executive, Cultural Development in Premier Mike Rann’s Department of the Premier and Cabinet.